inforkgodara/python-chat-application/README.md

 # Python Chat Application

-It is a simple project and it contains two python scripts server.py which handle client request and client.py send request and receive response from the server through socket communication.
+It is a simple project and contains two python scripts server.py which handle client request and client.py send request and receive response from the server through socket communication.

 ## Prerequisites